 Without the 976038 hotfix, exceptions may be thrown in callback routines that do not cause a crash but leave the application in an inconsistent state that might cause a crash later.
 You will need to click on “View and request hotfix downloads” and fill out the form.
 A link to download the hotfix and a password will be emailed to you.

 - Open a Cygwin Shell Double-click the Cygwin icon on your Desktop to launch a new shell.

 - You can download a snapshot of the WebKit source tree.
-It is updated every six hours.
+It is updated daily.